Christmas Activity Guide

 3. Christmas Cards

 With the age of social media, the giving (and receiving) of Christmas cards is all but lost.
 Yet nothing can ebb the magic you feel when you open your letter box to a special letter or hand-written card during Christmas.
 And it’s a magic you can re-live as you place them on your dresser or hang them from string on your wall.
 A great way to increase your client’s chance of receiving a card is to get them started early writing or even encourage them to make their own unique Christmas cards in advance.
 There are plenty of Christmas card ideas to be found online.
 If you can, get in touch with family members and encourage them to also sending cards as this can make people feel loved and cared for even if they may not see get to see all their family during Christmas.
+Card making is not only an easy way to get into the festive spirit, but also a great way to spread Christmas cheer.
+Making your own Christmas cards will allow you to exercise your creativity, and bring a smile to your family and friends face.
+It’s also a nice way to make new connections with neighbours or socially isolated community members.

 4. Local Christmas Events